-EU Sustainable Energy Week 2014 will take place from 23 to 27 June 2014.
-Energy Days can be organised during the whole month of June 2014.
+EU Sustainable Energy Week 2014 took place from 23 to 27 June 2014.
+For the 2014 edition, Energy Days were organised during the whole month of June.

 How to become an Energy Day organiser?